Over the last seven years, we’ve learned from hands-on experience how to get incredible SEO results in the personal injury law niche.

 While this insight doesn’t do much to help law firms and law firm SEOs seeking to improve rankings today, it further demonstrates the difficulty of competing within the personal injury law firm niche.
 This niche had some of the earliest adopters in the internet age and most of them have been pumping in a considerable amount of money into their SEO and marketing for over a decade.

-96% Of Websites In Our Study Had A Valid SSL Certificate and Those That Didn’t Were At A Clear Disadvantage
+96% Of Websites in Our Study Had a Valid SSL Certificate, and Those That Didn’t Were at a Clear Disadvantage

 Google has stated that the use of HTTPS is a ranking signal and our analysis clearly confirmed this.
 There was a notable drop in positional rankings for websites without a valid SSL certificate.